Sorrow, grief shatter Bronx community after deadly fire

 All those lives, she said, were “snatched away in a second.”

-She joined neighbors, surviving family and strangers alike in prayer Monday to console the grieving.
+She joined other residents, surviving family and strangers alike in prayer Monday to console the grieving.

 At Masjid-ur-Rahmah, a mosque just a few blocks from the apartment building, more than two dozen people came together in solidarity.
 Many of those who pray at the mosque live in the building.